 Many of us have read books and gone to seminars to practice manifestation.
 After a while, you become more interested in de-manifestation.
 Many of us would gladly trade a sack of stuff for the moon.
 If so, just look up.
 It’s waiting for you to be full.

 A Daily Dose of Sanity: A Five-Minute Soul Recharge for Every Day of the Year [Paperback]

 In times of challenge as well as ease, we all need a helping hand to stay on top of our game, make successful decisions, and find peace of mind in the midst of people and events that might distract us.
 This collection of inspiring, poignant, and humorous real-life stories, coupled with uplifting insights, will show you how to keep your head on straight and your heart open no matter where you are or what you’re doing.

 About The Author

-Alan Cohen is the author of I Had it All the Time: When Self-Improvement Gives Way to Ecstasy.
-If you would like to become a professional life coach or incorporate life coaching skills in your career or personal life, join Alan’s celebrated Life Coach Training Program beginning in January 2015.
+Alan Cohen is the author of many inspirational books including Relax into Wealth and I Had it All the Time: When Self-Improvement Gives Way to Ecstasy.
+Join Alan’s upcoming Life Coach Training Program to become a professional life coach or incorporate life coaching skills in your career or personal life.
 For information about this program, Alan’s books, free daily inspirational quotes, and his weekly radio show, visit www.alancohen.com.